Configure Service and Session Options

 - TCP Half Open

-Timeout for a TCP sessions after it receives a SYN and before completion of the three-way handshake.
+Timeout for a TCP session after it receives a synchronize (SYN) packet and before completion of the three-way handshake.

 Default: 8 seconds- TCP Half Closed

-Timeout for a TCP session after it receives the first FIN and before it receives the second FIN or a RST.
+Timeout for a TCP session after it receives the first finish (FIN) packet and before it receives the second FIN packet or a reset (RST) packet.

 Default: 120 seconds- TCP Session